 We receive information when you interact with our services, which we refer to as “Log Data.”
 This Log Data includes information such as your IP address, browser type, operating system, the referring web page, pages visited, location.
 We use Log Data to protect the security of the website and accounts.

-We do not sell, transfer, or make available your email address to non-affiliated entities.
+We do not sell, transfer, or make available your email address or to non-affiliated entities.